 Explore your personalized educational options from partner institutions located across Canada.
-Click below to see pre-established pathways between your military training and an academic program.Get started
+Click below to see pre-established pathways between your military training and an academic program.CONTACT AN INSTITUTION

 BCIT's reputation precedes itself .
 So when my colleagues and upper-management learn about my education and background, there is trust and confidence in my department that I can do my job and more.
 My job in HR - Recruiting doesn't stop here though, once I graduate from the Degree program, I plan on minoring in Psychology and Commission from Ranks (CFR) to become a Personnel Selections Officer in the Army.